 Like baked beans, most canned beans are high in sugar and sodium.
 Cooking dried beans means that you are not adding salt to your dog’s diet.
 You are also avoiding potentially toxic ingredients like garlic.

 However, dried beans do take time as the best way to prepare them is to;

 - Cook beans thoroughly, according to the packet

-If you’re short on time, rinse tinned beans thoroughly before giving them to your dog, although it won’t get rid of the sodium entirely it will reduce it.
+If you’re short on time, rinse tinned beans thoroughly before giving them to your dog.
+Although it won’t get rid of sodium entirely, it will reduce it.

 Dangerous Beans for Dogs

-While most cooked beans are safe for our dog, there are a few of which you need to be wary;
+If you want to feed your dog beans, there are a few beans that you need to avoid.
+While most cooked beans are safe for our dog, there are a few of which you need to be wary of;

 - Canned beans

 - Fava (broad) beans